-On December 9, 2011, the Acquisition and Restoration Council moved this project to the Climate Change Lands category.
+On December 9, 2011, the Acquisition and Restoration Council moved the project to the Climate Change Lands category.

-On August 17, 2012, the Acquisition and Restoration Council removed 283 acres from the project because the 89 parcels making up that land had been developed or had become otherwise unmanageable.
+On August 17, 2012, the Acquisition and Restoration Council removed 283 acres from the project as 89 parcels making up that land had been developed or had become otherwise unmanageable.